ikmb-denbi/genome-annotation/docs/usage.md

 Run functional annotation using Annie.

 ### 5. Parameters for specific programs
 To run some of the programs, additional information is required.
-There is always a default parameter that I have chosen, but you must check that is the proper one for your organism and for the output you expect.
+There is always a default parameter that I have chosen, but you must check if it is the proper one for your organism and for the output you expect.

 #### `--species` [ default = 'mammal' ]
 Species database for RepeatMasker.